by Clay Mills

 These days, most songwriters I know are busier than ever managing lives, families, jobs, social media, writing, performing – the list goes on and on.
 Our time is precious and valuable!
 Here’s a list of 5 free songwriter tools I use to streamline and organize my writing process so that I have more time to be productive and creative.

 This is one of my favorite tools for co-writing.
-Not only does it save changes as you make them, but also, all of your co-writer’s changes, whether they are in the room or Skype-writing 1,000 miles away.
+Not only does it save changes as you make them, but also, all of your co-writer’s changes, whether they are in the room or online-writing 1,000 miles away.
 All of the writers can see changes in the document while you type, and you can see their contributions in real-time, too.
 Everyone works in one document simultaneously!
 I really love this when I’m writing with a lyric writer.
 The less my hands are typing on my computer screen, the more my hands can be on my guitar tweaking the melody.
 Another great benefit is that you can access these docs from any smart device.
 I can work on my lyrics whether I’m in an airport or late night in a recording studio.

 I’m often asked how I keep up with all my work tapes, demos, and melody ideas.
 It’s very simple.
 I create different playlists in iTunes for organization.
 I add extra columns, in addition to “Song Title,” to include my cowriters, the demo singer, and the creation date.